MicrosoftDocs/microsoft-style-guide/styleguide/numbers.md

     Use an en dash in a range of pages or where space is an issue, such as in tables and UI.
 For example, *2016–2020* and *pages 112–120.*<br />
     Use *to* in a range of times.
 For example, *10:00 AM to 2:00 PM.*

-  - Don’t use *from* before a range indicated by an en dash, such as *10–15*.
+  - Don't use *from* before a range indicated by an en dash, such as *10–15*.

 **See also**
 [Date and time term collection](~/a-z-word-list-term-collections/term-collections/date-time-terms.md)